 Transaction Monitoring is software that helps financial institutions monitor customer transactions instantly.
-Transaction Monitoring is the most effective way to help the financial institution to combat financial crimes such as combating money laundering.
+AML Transaction Monitoring is the most effective way to help the financial institution to combat financial crimes such as combating money laundering.
 Transaction Monitoring software helps companies to comply with AML (Anti-Money Laundering)/ CFT (Counter Financing of Terrorism) regulations.
-Transaction Monitoring software supports your Anti-money laundering compliance program.
+Anti-Money Laundering Transaction Monitoring software supports your Anti-money laundering compliance program.

 Millions of financial transactions take place in a day in the world.
-Financial Institutions can control billions of transactions instantly by automating the transaction monitoring process.
-The Transaction Monitoring process is a legal requirement for businesses under AML obligations.
+Financial Institutions can control billions of transactions instantly by automating the transaction monitoring process flow.
+The Transaction Monitoring process in AML is a legal requirement for businesses under AML obligations.
 Companies establish rules system for transaction monitoring systems according to AML (Anti-Money Laundering), CFT (Counter Financing Of Terrorism), and KYC (Know Your Customer) requirements.
-If a situation triggers these rules during customer transactions, the transaction monitoring software generates an alarm.
+If a situation triggers these rules during customer transactions, transaction monitoring generates an alarm.
 When the software generates an alarm, the process is automatically stopped, and the process is examined in detail by the Compliance or Risk Department of firms.
 If they detect crime in the customer transaction, it reports that suspicious transactions to AML, CFT, and KYC regulators.
 This report is called a Suspicious Activity Report (SAR).

-Transaction Monitoring also has an important place for the Suspicious Activity Report (SAR).
+Anti-Money Laundering Transaction Monitoring also has an important place for the Suspicious Activity Report (SAR).
 Transaction Monitoring is automatically intervened when creating an alarm for suspicious situations, and the transaction is examined in detail by the Firm's Compliance or Risk Department.
 At this point, if SAR comes into play and detects crime in the customer transaction, suspicious transactions are reported to the AML, CFT, and KYC regulators.

 Currency Transaction Report (CTR) is part of the banking industry's anti-money laundering (AML) responsibilities.
 AML software programs automatically generate a CTR when a bank processes transactions more than $ 10,000.
 Banks are not obliged to tell the client a $ 10,000 reporting threshold.
 However, when the client refuses to continue with the transaction after being informed about the CTR, the bank employee must create a SAR file.

 With technology, the methods of financial crimes began to change.
 The majority of financial crimes occur through the financial system.
 Criminals detect gaps in financial systems and commit crimes such as money laundering and terrorist financing.
 Financial institutions can't prevent these crimes with manual solutions.
-With Transaction Monitoring, companies automatically monitor their customers' transactions such as deposits, withdrawals, and money transfers.
+With AML Transaction Monitoring, companies automatically monitor their customers' transactions such as deposits, withdrawals, and money transfers.
 Companies can present these controls as evidence in the audits.
 Thus, financial institutions can ensure compliance with "Anti-Money Laundering" and "Know Your Customer", which is part of the AML Compliance Program.

 AML regulators aim to prevent financial crimes.
 That's why they issue regulations for the financial industry.
 There are many local and global Anti-Money Laundering regulations that companies must comply with.
 Compliance programs provide the regulatory requirements for companies.
 AML compliance programs help companies fight financial crimes.
 With AML Transaction Monitoring tools, you can detect money laundering activities that will occur in financial transactions.

-Suspicious Activity Reports (SAR) are part of anti-money laundering laws and regulations that are becoming increasingly stringent.
+Suspicious Activity Reports (SAR) are part of anti-money laundering laws and money laundering regulations that are becoming increasingly stringent.
 The U.S. Patriot Act has increased SAR requirements to combat global and local terrorism.
 A Suspicious Activity Report (SAR) is made by the financial institution when suspicious activities occur in an account.
 The prepared report is sent to the Financial Crimes Enforcement Network (FinCEN), a part of the U.S. Treasury.
 The global financial institution Financial Action Task Force (FATF), which is related to AML / CFT procedures, like other regulators, emphasized that financial transactions made in its recommendations should be screened.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo